 If we think about it, HR can differ from O.D., talent, and L&D to an extent in that HR has still got to manage the day-to-day.
 There is no doubt that if you’re building an HR strategy you might need to focus on how to optimise transactional processes, whether it’s turning recruitment online, improving onboarding processes or it could be about enhancing your disciplinary and grievance process or embedding it, or it could by compliance.
 There are lots of transactional business-driven activities that must sit in an HR strategy quite often.
 Now the difference with those is, an HR strategy might also encompass something like a performance management process.

 So again, we have an area for overlap.
 If we then move into talent management strategy and where we think talent management and L&D differ because very often in talent management, it would be a different term for L&D or someone who sits within the learning and development space.
 For us, the talent management role or a strategy there, it’s a narrower development focus but possibly longer.

 What we mean by that is it may go across the employee lifecycle so it could include recruitment then development and the performance management and upskilling and career paths of people which are a narrower population than would apply to L&D. So, L&D is a broader role, it’s more holistic, it might be more learner-centric.
 It is still business-oriented, but they may look at both learner-driven requirements and business-driven requirements for people to develop.

 Whereas the talent strategy might be aimed at specific populations of people and it’s about the development and retention of key skills that are seen to be key to the business strategy.
 So, development would sit in there, possibly recruitment as well.
 This may be because it’s about that end-to-end management of those individuals.
 Of course, that then brings us into the umbrella of ‘what do we mean by talent management?’ and ‘how do we define talent in our organisation?’.
-Why not join our upcoming webinar on ‘Talent Management and Succession Planning strategies‘ for more guidance?
+Why not watch our webinar on ‘Talent Management and Succession Planning strategies‘ for more guidance?